UkraineOfficial Name: Ukraine

 - Shortages of water, power, medicine, and food supplies have also been reported in separatist-controlled territory, and widespread disorder and looting has been confirmed in these areas.
 You should be aware the U.S. Embassy’s ability to provide consular services to U.S. citizens is extremely limited in these regions.

-- Street crime is increasingly a problem in Ukraine.
+- Criminal activity, including burglaries, robberies, and street crimes, including muggings and pickpocketing, is increasingly a problem in Ukraine.

 - Law enforcement and emergency officials rarely speak English, and interpreters are not readily available.